UTXOnly/StatsD_client_docker/README.md

 ## Requirements
 This script requires a `.env` file to be placed in the repository's parent directory (./).
 Your `.env` file should contain environmental variables needs for your docker containers, in this case your `DD_API_KEY` and `DD_AGENT_HOST`

-If you don't already have a `.env` file, you can create one by running the command below in this repositorie's parent directory (./):
+If you don't already have a `.env` file, you can create one by running the command below in this repository's parent directory (./):

 `touch .env`